farlee2121/DevEssentialsBlog/content/draft/Pure-Domains-Make-Scalable-Systems/2022-05-05-4-Downsides-and-Conclusion.md

 seriesId: Pure Domains Make Scalable Systems
 ---

-This is a series exploring the benefits of pure domains for scalability.
+This series explores the benefits of pure domains for scalability.
 This post explores downsides of pure domains and concludes the series.
 <!--more-->

 ## Downsides